 Until that comes along, TfL's best designs incorporate their "Hold The Left" approach of separating left-turning motor vehicle traffic from cycle flows with an extra signal.
 But these junction designs use up a lot of space and often introduce extra signal phases, cutting motor vehicle traffic capacity - which TfL are generally still far too scared of.

-In phase 2, north and south-bound traffic can go.
+In Stage 2, north and southbound traffic can go.
 Result?
 No risk of traffic turning across the cyclists’ path — therefore no left-hook collisions.
-And because cyclists and pedestrians get the same amount of ‘green time’ as motor traffic, it’s more efficient for everyone.
+And because cyclists and pedestrians go alongside motor traffic, there's more green time for them in general.